-- Right to restrict the processing of your personal information: You have the right to restrict the use of your personal information when (i) you contest the accuracy of the data; (ii) the use is unlawful but you do not want us to erase the data; (iii) we no longer need the personal information for the relevant purposes, but we require it for the establishment, exercise, or defense of legal claims; or (iv) you have objected to our personal information use where such use is justified on our legitimate interests and we must verify as to whether we have a compelling interest to continue to use your data.
+- Right to restrict the processing of your personal information: You have the right to restrict the use of your personal information when (a) you contest the accuracy of the data; (b) the use is unlawful but you do not want us to erase the data; (c) we no longer need the personal information for the relevant purposes, but we require it for the establishment, exercise, or defense of legal claims; or (d) you have objected to our personal information use where such use is justified on our legitimate interests and we must verify as to whether we have a compelling interest to continue to use your data.

 We can continue to use your personal information following a request for restriction, where:

-- Right to data portability: To the extent that we process your information (i) based on your consent or under a contract; and (ii) through automated means, you have the right to receive such personal information in a structured, commonly used, machine-readable format, or you can ask to have it transferred directly to another data controller.
+- Right to data portability: To the extent that we process your information based on your consent or under a contract and through automated means, you have the right to receive such personal information in a structured, commonly used, machine-readable format, or you can ask to have it transferred directly to another data controller.

-- Right to obtain a copy of personal information safeguards used for transfers outside your jurisdiction: You can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred outside of the EEA.
+- Right to obtain a copy of personal information safeguards used for transfers outside your jurisdiction: You can ask to obtain a copy of or reference to the safeguards under which your personal information is transferred outside of the EEA or the UK.

-How to Exercise Your Rights: If you would like to exercise any of the rights described above, please send us a request at firstname.lastname@example.org.
+How to Exercise Your Rights: If you would like to exercise any of the rights described above, send firstname.lastname@example.org your request.
 In your message, please indicate the right you would like to exercise and the information that you would like to access, review, correct, or delete.
 You may also exercise these rights by selecting the applicable link on our Site for this request when it is available.

 We may not always be able to fully address your request.
 For example, this could be the case if it would affect the duty of confidentiality we owe to others or if we are legally entitled to deal with the request in a different way.

 Cross-border Transfer of Information.
-We maintain servers and systems hosted by other service providers including but not limited to the United Kingdom, Australia, and in the United States.
-Our EEA and United Kingdom customers may transfer personal information to us in the United States and our UK and EEA prospects and customers may transfer personal information between the EEA and the UK, and we also may subcontract the processing of your information to, or otherwise share your information with, other parties in the United States or countries other than your country of residence.
-As a result, where personal information from the EEA and United Kingdom that we collect through or in connection with the Site or our Services is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives a substantially similar level of protection as if it remained within the EEA and/or the UK as applicable, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses or other approved transfer mechanisms.
+We maintain servers and systems hosted by other service providers including but not limited to the United Kingdom, the EEA, Australia, Canada, and in the United States.
+Our EEA and UK prospects and customers may transfer personal information to us in the United States and our UK and EEA prospects and customers may transfer personal information between the EEA and the UK, and we also may subcontract the processing of your information to or otherwise share your information with other parties in the United States or countries other than your country of residence.
+As a result, where personal information from the EEA and UK that we collect in connection with the Site or our Services is transferred to and processed in the United States or anywhere else outside the EEA or the UK for the purposes described above, we will take steps to ensure that the information receives a substantially similar level of protection as if it remained within the EEA and/or the UK as applicable, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses or other approved transfer mechanisms.
 You may have a right to details of the mechanisms under which your data is transferred outside the EEA.

-Appendix A: Our Legal Bases for Processing Personal Information of European Union Individuals where CallMiner is a Data Controller
+Appendix A: Our Legal Bases for Processing Personal Information of EEA and UK Individuals where CallMiner is a Data Controller

 |Type of Personal Information||Processing Purpose(s)||Our Legal Basis|